...

 Materials Used to Make Springs

-· Beryllium Copper Alloy
+Beryllium Copper Alloy

-· Ceramic
+Ceramic

 Ceramic material is suitable for making springs used at very high temperatures.
-It is resistant to abrasion, water, and it is very hard.
+It is resistant to abrasion, and water, and it is very hard.
 It also has a low coefficient of friction and low density.

-· One-Directional Glass Fiber Composite Materials
+One-Directional Glass Fiber Composite Materials

 One-directional glass fiber composite material is a reinforced glass fiber that has powerful strength.
 Consequently, manufacturers are now considering it as a potential material for making all springs.

-· Rubber/Urethane
+Rubber/Urethane

-These materials are suitable for making springs with a cylindrical/non-coil design.
+These materials are suitable for producing springs with a cylindrical/non-coil design.
 They are safe and reliable, and due to their non-conducting properties, they have applications in products where there is always an issue with magnetism, corrosion, and vibration.

-· Steel Alloys
+Steel Alloys

-· Better Shock-absorbing Capability
+Better Shock-absorbing Capability

-· Energy Storage
+Energy Storage

-· Joining Mechanism
+Joining Mechanism

-· Product Stability
+Product Stability

 By its use in shock-absorbing capability, springs ensure that products that use them are stable.
 Product stability can also be a form of part friction and vibration reduction.

-Disadvantages of Springs
+Disadvantages of Springs in Engineering

-· They Lose Their Effects over time
+They Lose Their Effects over Time

 Springs lose their effect over time due to the simultaneous compression and relaxation.
 This depends on the material used in making it.
 Eventually, it will fail to obey Hooke’s law i.e., it will not return to the original shape on deformation.